knassar/sion/README.md

 The Date handling needs some refinement, but it works for what I need now.

-I also may wind up adding more literal value types to SION as features like conditional conformance become available in Swift.
+I also may wind up adding more literal value types to SION.
+I'm considering how to include parsing of enums to static Swift enum types.

 # Requirements

-* Xcode 9+
+* Xcode 12+
-* Swift 4+
+* Swift 5+

 # Installation